dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 as is the [Day 9-specific
 code](https://github.com/dhconnelly/advent-of-code-2019/blob/master/day9/day9.go)

+## Intcode refactoring round 2

-**Edit #2**: After talking with a colleague it was clear that the parameter modes for writes can be tricky.
+After talking with a colleague it was clear that the parameter modes for writes can be tricky.
 My implementation works but is inconsistent in what arguments should be provided to `get` and `set`, so I've refactored a bit and added some comments.
 This affects [machine.go](https://github.com/dhconnelly/advent-of-code-2019/blob/master/intcode/machine.go) as well as its callers in [opcodes.go](https://github.com/dhconnelly/advent-of-code-2019/blob/master/intcode/opcodes.go):